 The Consolidated Appropriations Act of 2021 (H.R.
 133), approved by Congress and signed into law in late December, 2020, is a massive legislative package containing several substantial bills, including an omnibus package of FY2021 funding bills and an emergency spending bill to address the impacts of COVID-19.
 The relief bill includes $22.7 billion in emergency assistance for higher education and students.

-The $22.7 million funding is divided into four pots:
+The $22.7 billion funding is divided into four pots:

 - 89% of the total for the Higher Education Emergency Relief Fund (HEERF);

 - 7.5% of the total dedicated to historically Black colleges (HBCUs), Hispanic Serving Institutions, and other minority serving institutions;